preethamam/AFMM-Skeletonization/Readme.md

 # Citations
 Binary image skeletonization algorithm based on the AFMM and Tolerance-based feature transforms are available to the public.
 If you use this specific methods in your research, please use the following BibTeX entry to cite:
 ## Original articles
+[1].
+Telea, Alexandru, and Jarke J. Van Wijk.
+"An augmented fast marching method for computing skeletons and centerlines."
+In EPRINTS-BOOK-TITLE.
+University of Groningen, Johann Bernoulli Institute for Mathematics and Computer Science, 2002. <br />
+[2].
+Reniers, Dennie, and Alexandru Telea.
+"Tolerance-based feature transforms."
+In Advances in Computer Graphics and Computer Vision: International Conferences VISAPP and GRAPP 2006, Setúbal, Portugal, February 25-28, 2006, Revised Selected Papers, pp. 187-200.
+Springer Berlin Heidelberg, 2007.

 ```bibtex
 @incollection{telea2002augmented,
   title={An augmented fast marching method for computing skeletons and centerlines},